rstrotmann/td/docs/input.md

 Footnote symbols can be re-used in other procedures. the _text_ field in further copies is expected to be an empty string (i.e., "").

 Note that in the output, footnotes are only rendered if specified explicitly with the "--footnote" (or "-n") option (see [Use](use.md#footnotes)).
-The below figure was created by invoking `python td.py -n sample.jpg`:
+The below figure was created by invoking `td -n sample.jpg`:

 ``` json
 {